|

 Yes, said Orophin, but by what?

-it makes a soundlike two rocks, tapping together
+a strange soundlike two rocks, tapping together...

 Let us keep moving, said Haldir, decisively.
 If

-conditions are better here, perhaps we can make up some time
+this tunnel is better, perhaps we can make up some time

 Wait, said Valandil, suddenly.
-Arador, bring
+Arador,

-the light over here.
+bring the light over here.

 The boy handed him the crystal.